Enrollment management

 Enrollment Management is a term that is used frequently in higher education to describe well-planned strategies and tactics to shape the enrollment of an institution and meet established goals.
 Plainly stated, enrollment management is an organizational concept and a systematic set of activities designed to enable educational institutions to exert more influence over their student enrollments.

 Such practices often include marketing, admission policies, retention programs, and financial aid awarding.
 Strategies and tactics are informed by collection, analysis, and use of data to project successful outcomes.
 Activities that produce measurable improvements in yields are continued and/or expanded, while those activities that do not are discontinued or restructured.
 Competitive efforts to recruit students is a common emphasis of enrollment managers.

-The numbers of universities and colleges instituting offices of "enrollment management" have increased in recent years.
-These offices serve to provide direction and coordination of efforts of multiple offices such as admissions, financial aid, registration, and other student services.
+The numbers of s of multiple offices such as admissions, financial aid, registration, and other student services.
 Often these offices are part of an enrollment management division.

 Some of the typical aims of enrollment management include: